 The total estimated fees for a typical 1,400 single family residence in the Salida area, as an example, are \$21,861, and \$15,741 for an 800 square foot multi-family unit, which are generally less than or in line with other jurisdictions throughout the County.
-Overall, as with the zoning and development standards, the County's fees and exactions are not considered to be a constraint to the production of housing as they incorporate processes and review as required by law, represent minimum standards necessary to protect the public health, land use compatibility, and maintain and enhance the livability of Stanislaus County.
+As can be seen in the above table, fees as a percentage of the total development cost for both single family and multiple family residential are relatively minor compared to the overall cost of construction.
+In addition, fee deferrals are available to affordable housing projects to help offset upfront costs and fees.
+As with the zoning and development standards, the County's fees and exactions are not considered to be a constraint to the production of housing as they incorporate processes and review as required by law, represent minimum standards necessary to protect the public health, land use compatibility, and maintain and enhance the livability of Stanislaus County.
 The greatest constraint at this time, on the other hand, is the economic climate, which has severely restricted new construction, and may affect the ability to build housing at all income levels for some time to come.
 In the meantime, the County will continue to maximize all financial resources available, such as CDBG, HOME, Redevelopment, and others to facilitate the construction of affordable housing.